-The groups referenced above may change as more is understood about the environmental effects of the project and/or if the project or its components change during the EA.
+The groups referenced above may change as more is understood about the environmental effects or potential impacts on rights of the project and/or if the project or its components change during the EA.
 The Agency reserves the right to alter the list of groups that the proponent will engage with as additional information is gathered during the EA.

-The Agency requires that the proponent also provide information to and discuss potential environmental effects from the Project, as described under section 5 of CEAA 2012, with the Qalipu Mi'kmaq First Nation Band and the Miawpukek First Nation.
+In addition, for the purposes of good governance, the proponent should also provide information to and discuss potential environmental effects from the Project, as described under section 5(1)(c) of CEAA 2012, with the Qalipu Mi'kmag First Nation Band and the Miawpukek First Nation.